352.Infanterie-Division

 The 352.Infanterie-Division was an infantry division in the German Wehrmacht during World War II serving on the Western Front.
 Raised in late 1943 and subsequently destroyed several times through the war, the unit would be best known for its defense of what would become Omaha Beach during the D-Day Invasion of northern France on 06 June 1944.
 The Division fought in France, in Holland during Operation Market Garden, in Luxembourg during the Ardennes Offensive and to the end of the War within Germany.

-In our reenacting unit, we portray 5.Kompanie, II.Battaillon of the 916.Grenadier Regiment.
+In our reenacting unit, we portray 5.Kompanie, II.Bataillon of the 916.Grenadier Regiment.

 UNIT SYMBOL